Morcellator Cancer Lawsuits

 Patients with undetected uterine sarcoma, a type of cancer that includes uterine leiomyosarcoma (LMS), may be at risk when undergoing hysterectomy or myomectomy procedures.

 When you come to Crumley Roberts, you become a part of our family.
 Should you become our client, we will put your interests first as we handle your morcellator lawsuit.
-We’re here to help you through this difficult time.
+We’re here to help you through this difficult time by representing your best interest and fighting for the justice and compensation you deserve.